CleverCloud/documentation/content/doc/marketplace/_index.md

 * `name` - The name the user gave to this add-on in the Clever Cloud dashboard.

-* `config` - Config vars as you defined during the provision call.
+* `config` - Configuration variables as you defined during the provision call.

 * `callback_url` - The URL you just called.